johnfedoruk/bangular/aio/content/guide/forms.md

   * Each input element has an `id` property that is used by the `label` element's `for` attribute to match the label to its input control.
-  * Each input element has a `name` property that is required by Angular forms to register the control with the form.
+  * Each input element has a `name` property that is required by Bangular forms to register the control with the form.

 </div>